goinvo/goinvo.com/src/case-studies/mitre-state-of-us-healthcare.md

 ### Solution

-An interactive healthcare story engine that help scientists to showcase their work in context of national problem sets and information.
+An interactive healthcare story engine that help researchers and scientists to showcase their work in context of national problem sets and information.

 ### Results